-The Sermon on the plain runs from 6:12-7:50 and concerns the nature of membership in the kingdom of God: who gets in and how they get in.
-Like Moses, Jesus comes down from the mountain to speak to the gathered people on the plain, declaring the Covenant (agreement) between God and his people.
-Our passage for study focuses on the command to love our enemies, and in so doing exposes our need for a righteousness that is given as a gift of grace rather than a righteousness earned by obedience.
+Like Moses, Jesus comes down from the mountain to speak to the gathered people on the plain below and to declare to them the Covenant agreement between God and his people.
+Our passage for study focuses on the command to love our enemies, and in so doing exposes our need for a righteousness that is given as a gift of grace rather than a righteousness that is earned by obedience.

 v27-28.
-In the Qumran community the members were taught to "hate all the sons of darkness."
+In the Qumran commune that existed beside the Dead Sea in Jesus' day, the members were taught to "hate all the sons of darkness."
 Jesus, on the other hand, demands nothing less than perfect divine love.
 Rather than loving the lovely one, Jesus calls on us to love the unlovely one.

 v29.
-Without promoting passivity, nor excluding self-defense, Jesus gives two examples of limitless love toward an enemy (rather than a criminal) in the face of hostility, or need.
+Without promoting passivity, nor excluding self-defense, Jesus gives two examples of limitless love offered toward an enemy in the face of their hostility.
 The enemy is probably someone within the "household of God", a self-righteous believer, or particularly for the New Testament church, a Jew.
-The enemy may possibly be a persecutor of the faith, but is probably not a criminal, or corrupt government official.
-The slap on the cheek is most likely the ritual slap given to a (Christian) heretic in a synagogue.
+For the New Testament church the enemy may possibly be a persecutor of the faith, but is probably not a criminal, or corrupt government official.
+The slap on the cheek is most likely the ritual slap given to a Christian heretic in a synagogue.

 v31.
 As for the "golden rule", the reciprocal ethic of returning good for good has a long history in the Greco-Roman world.
 Jesus, on the other hand, demands the returning of good as if good is given.